-- accruals of income and expenditure at the end of the financial year. - Our audit procedures involved: - evaluation of the design effectiveness of controls that the Head of Financial Services has in place to prevent and detect fraud; - journal entry testing, with a particular focus on significant journals at the year-end which had an impact on the Council's financial performance; - challenging assumptions and judgements made by management in its significant accounting estimates in respect of land and buildings and defined benefit pensions liability valuations; - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
-However, detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as those irregularities that result from fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communications in respect of potential non-compliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition, and the significant accounting estimates related to land and buildings and defined benefit pensions liability valuations. - Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's. - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government sector - understanding of the legal and regulatory requirements specific to the Authority including: - the provisions of the applicable legislation - guidance issued by CIPFA, LASAAC and SOLACE - the applicable statutory provisions. - In assessing the potential risks of material misstatement, we obtained an understanding of: - the Authority's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - the Authority's control environment, including the policies and procedures implemented by the Authority to ensure compliance with the requirements of the financial reporting framework.
+- accruals of income and expenditure at the end of the financial year. - Our audit procedures involved: - evaluation of the design effectiveness of controls that the Service Director Finance and Chief Financial Officer has in place to prevent and detect fraud; - journal entry testing, with a focus on significant journals at the year-end which had an impact on the Authority's financial performance; - challenging assumptions and judgements made by management in its significant accounting estimates in respect of land and buildings, investment property and defined benefit pensions liability valuations; - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communications in respect of potential non-compliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition, and the significant accounting estimates related to land and buildings, investment property and defined benefit pensions liability valuations. - Our assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government sector - understanding of the legal and regulatory requirements specific to the Authority including: - the provisions of the applicable legislation - guidance issued by CIPFA, LASAAC and SOLACE - the applicable statutory provisions. - In assessing the potential risks of material misstatement, we obtained an understanding of: - the Authority's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - the Authority's control environment, including the policies and procedures implemented by the Authority to ensure compliance with the requirements of the financial reporting framework.